astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 below the horizontal axis (the red event happens before the event at the origin), or on the horizontal axis (the red event happens at the same time as the event at the origin).
-This is very hard to accept, but this means that simultaneity is relative.
+This is very hard to accept, but this means that simultaneity is relative, as demonstrated in the story of Asha and Bob.
 Whether events happen at the same time, or in which order they happen, depends on your choice of reference frame, as long as the events are spacelike separated.
-The fastest you can go is $\beta_R=1$, which is a line with a $45^\circ$ angle slope, so you can never go fast enough to get the horizontal axis to reach, say, the cyan dot.
+The fastest you can go is
+$\beta_R=1$, which is a line with a $45^\circ$ angle slope, so you can never go fast enough to get the horizontal axis to reach a timelike separated event, like the cyan dot.

 One of the reasons this may bother you is it may seem like this may contradict causality.
 If I can arbitrarily switch the order of events by